Summative assessment in science

 What you measure reveals what you value

-I have wrestled with these problems for some time!
-The assessment system you use ultimately depends on what you want it to achieve.
+The assessment system that you use ultimately depends on what you want it to achieve.
 For example, you may want to know what your students would get if they sat a GCSE paper today.
 This would allow you to see how far students are from the end goal.
 However, this will only work if you have a clear idea of where students are expected to be at different points of their school career.
-Giving full GCSE papers to students in Year 7 to 9 is not advisable as it will sap motivation and result in all students getting similar grades.
+Giving full GCSE papers to students in Years 7 to 9 is not advisable as it will sap motivation and result in all students getting similar grades.
 But using full assessments before everything has been taught – i.e. at the end of Year 10 – has some merit as it will provide you with a confident grade.

 Alternatively, you may want to know how your students compare to other students in the class/year, for example if you want to set them.
 Here, a simple percentage from an assessment combined with teacher input would suffice.
-Or, you may want to know what specific skills and content your students have developed – can they state, describe and explain for a limited or wide range of topics?
+Or, you may want to know what specific skills and content your students have developed in specific topics.

 These differing questions probably cannot be answered by one single assessment style and it may be that schools need to use different assessment methods throughout the year.
-Below I have summarised two distinct ways to assess students in science.
-A third solution has now been found which I have outlined below- I think (and hope!) that we may have cracked it!
+Below I have summarised three distinct ways to assess students in science in a way that can produce a grade.

 Option 1: How far are you from the end goal?
 Assigning grades and levels in science based on curriculum taught